abhishekhpatil10/infra-hauler/README.md

 2. ** Run the tool:**
    ```bash
    ./infra-hauler-linux

 3. ** (Optional) Move to your PATH:**
   ```bash
   sudo mv infra-hauler-linux /usr/local/bin/infra-hauler infra-hauler

-### 🌟 Key Features
+## 🌟 Key Features

 * **Interactive UI:** Uses an intuitive terminal-based menu (Whiptail) for a seamless, guided user experience.
 * **Multi-Cloud Support:** Provision clusters on **AWS** and **DigitalOcean** with unified commands.
 * **Zero Script Management:** All Bash logic is embedded inside the compiled Go binary—no more managing a folder of loose `.sh` files.
-* **Smart Dependencies:** Automatically detects your OS (Ubuntu/Debian, RHEL/Fedora, openSUSE, or macOS) and installs required system tools like `whiptail` if they are missing.
+* **Smart Dependencies:** Automatically detects your OS (Ubuntu/Debian, RHEL/Fedora, openSUSE, or macOS) and installs required system tools if they are missing.
-* **Clean Execution:** Scripts are extracted to a secure temporary directory during runtime and wiped immediately after execution to keep your system clean.
+* **Clean Execution:** Scripts are extracted to a secure temporary directory during runtime and wiped immediately after execution.

 ---